mljs/feedforward-neural-networks/README.md

 # feedforwardNeuralNetworks

-A implementation of feedforward neural networks.
+A implementation of feedforward neural networks in javascript.